-Further details of programs of study may be obtained from the schools concerned.
+Further details of the recommended programs of study may be obtained from the course authorities concerned.

 Subjects available in the Faculty of Engineering are listed at the end of this section.
 However, not all electives are offered in any particular year.
 Subjects available by tape correspondence, as well as all subject descriptions, appear later in this handbook.